skhiggins/skhiggins.github.io/_pages/0_about.md

 **_I am on the 2018-2019 job market and will be available for interviews at the ASSA meetings in Atlanta._** You can find my CV [here](assets/pdf/higgins.pdf) and job market paper [here](assets/pdf/higgins_jmp.pdf).

-My [research](research/) combines the fields of household finance and development economics.
+My [research](research/) studies entrepreneurial and household finance, particularly in emerging markets where credit market frictions are more prevalent.
-My [job market paper](assets/pdf/higgins_jmp.pdf) studies financial technology (FinTech) adoption.
+My [job market paper](assets/pdf/higgins_jmp.pdf) studies financial technology adoption.
 I study the spillovers of consumers' adoption of a particular financial technology—debit cards—on both the supply and demand sides of the market.
-My other working papers and projects study FinTech and the impact of access to entrerpreneurial and household finance.
+My other working papers and projects study FinTech and the impact of access to entrepreneurial and household finance.

 I'm grateful to the
 [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/How-We-Work/Quick-Links/Grants-Database/Grants/2013/11/OPP1097490),